shantipriyap/Odia-Santali-Dialect-Detection-Dataset/README.md

 If you found our research helpful or influential please consider citing

-@inproceedings{parida2020idiap,
+@inproceedings{santali_dialect_detection,
-  title={Idiap Submission to Swiss-German Language Detection Shared Task}, author={Parida, Shantipriya and {\'u} Villatoro-Tello, Esa and Kumar, Sajit and Motlicek, Petr and Zhan, Qingran}, booktitle={Proceedings of the 5th Swiss Text Analytics Conference (SwissText) \& 16th Conference on Natural Language Processing (KONVENS)}, year={2020}
+  title={Automatic Dialect Detection for Low Resource Santali Language}, author={Sahoo, Sunil and Mishra, Brojo Kishore and Parida, Shantipriya and Dash, Satya Ranjan and Besra, Jatindra Nath and {\'u} Villatoro-Tello, Esau}, booktitle={Proceedings of the 19th OITS International Conference on Information Technology}, year={2021}
 }